 Internal Investigations: Swiss Law Aspects

 Internal investigations have become an increasingly important and integral part of prudent corporate governance in Switzerland.
-This chapter provides a brief overview of the key considerations that will allow a Swiss-domiciled company to conduct an effective internal investigation.
+This article provides a brief overview of the key considerations that will allow a Swiss-domiciled company to conduct an effective internal investigation.
 The topics addressed in this article include typical triggers of an internal investigation, specific questions that must be addressed by the company if an investigation is about to be launched, the impact of secrecy obligations on data collection in Switzerland, the use of specific findings with regard to pending or anticipated court or other official proceedings and questions on cross-border data transfer from Switzerland.
-We conclude this chapter by highlighting certain practical recommendations for Swiss companies to prepare for potential future internal investigations.
+We conclude this article by highlighting certain practical recommendations for Swiss companies to prepare for potential future internal investigations.

 - Set-up of an internal investigations (governance, scope and work product)